South Nottinghamshire Hussars: Formation and early history

 The regiment was formed as the Nottinghamshire (South Nottinghamshire) Yeomanry Cavalry in 1794 as part of the response to the French Revolutionary Wars.
 It became the Southern Nottinghamshire Regiment of Yeomanry Cavalry in 1826.

 Second Boer War

 The Yeomanry was not intended to serve overseas, but due to the string of defeats during Black Week in December 1899, the British government realized they were going to need more troops than just the regular army.
 A Royal Warrant was issued on 24 December 1899 to allow volunteer forces to serve in the Second Boer War.
-The Royal Warrant asked standing Yeomanry regiments to provide service companies of approximately 115 men each for the Imperial Yeomanry, equipped as Mounted infantry.
+The Royal Warrant asked standing Yeomanry regiments to provide service companies of about 115 men each for the Imperial Yeomanry, equipped as Mounted infantry.
+The men and horses of 12th Company left Liverpool on 28 January 1900, sailed to South Africa on Winifredian, and reached Cape Town on 20 February.
 The mounted infantry experiment was considered a success, and the regiment was designated the Nottinghamshire Imperial Yeomanry (South Nottinghamshire Hussars) from 1901 to 1908.
 The regiment formed the 12th (South Nottingham) Company of the 3rd Battalion in 1900.
 The regiment moved to a new drill hall at Derby Road in Nottingham in around 1910.